slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to attract and keep talented people?

 Respect them.
 You'll never respect them if you don't reward them accordingly.
-people leave managers, not companies.
+Usually people leave managers, not companies.

 > *'Create contracts that build up «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.'*